hibridon/hibridon/Memory-requirements.md

 - 3 kmax $\timesù kmax matrices, which hold the R-independent potential matrix elements and associated indices

 - 25 vectors of length kmax

-To reduce to 5 the total number of scratch matrices required, you can [link](link) the code with the -b option.